realityisgay/Anti-invisible-Discord-Bot/README.md

 # Anti-invisible-Discord-Bot
-makes users unable to see channels when they are idle / offline
+Makes users unable to see channels when they are idle / offline

+You just have to configurate the server and the code in order to work.